Sheep farming: Lambing

 Most lambs are born outdoors.
 Ewes can be made to give birth in fall, winter, or spring months, either by artificial insemination or by facilitating natural mating.
 Fall lambing is generally not done as the lamb crop percentage is likely to be low; ewes often need hormone therapy to induce estrus and ovulation, and farm labor is often busy elsewhere during fall lambing.
 Furthermore, fall-born lambs can be weak and small because of heat stress during the summer gestation period.
 Spring lambing has the advantage of coinciding with the natural breeding and lambing seasons, but supplemental feed is often needed.
 The advantage of winter lambing is that the lambs are weaned in spring when pastures are most fertile.
-This allows the lambs to grow more quickly, and to be sold for slaughter during the summer (when prices are generally high), but it results in roughly one in every four newborn lambs dying within a few days of birth due to malnutrition, disease, or exposure to the harsh cold.
+This allows the lambs to grow more quickly, and to be sold for slaughter during the summer (when prices are generally high), but it results in roughly one in every four newborn lambs dying within a few days of birth of malnutrition, disease, or exposure to the harsh cold.
 In the UK, it results in around 4 million newborn lamb deaths.
-'Accelerated lambing' is the practice of lambing more than once a year, typically every 6 to 8 months.
+"Accelerated lambing" is the practice of lambing more than once a year, typically every 6 to 8 months.
 The advantages of accelerated lambing include increased lamb production, having lambs available for slaughter at different seasons, year-round use of labor and facilities, and increased income per ewe.
 It requires intensive management, early weaning, exogenous hormones, and artificial impregnation.
 It is often used to make old or soon-to-be infertile ewes give birth one more time before they are slaughtered.